Save up to 98% on Steam games with amazing, exclusive bundles from Fanatical

 How do you use the Kephallonia Island Guide?

 Welcome to the Assassin’s Creed Odyssey guide and walkthrough for the Kephallonia Island.
 This is not a straight-forward path to just one quest, but adds in a lot of the side missions as well as treasures I’ve found and obtained along the way.

-- There will be main questlines, as well as side quests, and treasures, and ore separated into sections on this page.
+- There will be main questlines, as well as side quests, and treasures.

 - Most of the important items and NPCs are color-coordinated so they stand out.